moka-rs/moka/README.md

     - Blocking caches that can be shared across OS threads.
     - An asynchronous (futures aware) cache that can be accessed inside and outside of asynchronous contexts.
-- A not thread-safe, in-memory cache implementation for single threaded applications.
+- A not thread-safe, in-memory cache implementation for single thread applications.
 - Caches are bounded by the maximum number of entries.
 - Maintains good hit rate by using an entry replacement algorithms inspired by [Caffeine][caffeine-git]: